AntonisParaskevis/future-worth/README.md

 Python 3.x

 # Download
-Click the Code button, then click "Download ZIP
+Click the Code button, then click on "Download ZIP"

 OR

-Click the future_worth.py file, then press the Download Raw File button
+Click the future_worth.py file, then click on the Download Raw File button

 # Usage
 1. Enter the capital in dollars.
 It must be a positive number, either integer or decimal.
 Then, press Enter.